 Download CBSE Revision Notes for CBSE Class 10 Social Science POL Outcomes of Democracy POL Outcomes of Democracy: Can or should democracy be judged by its outcomes?
 What outcomes can one reasonably expect of democracies?
 Does democracy in India meet these expectations?
 Has democracy led to development, security and dignity for the people?
 What sustains democracy in India?

-Download CBSE Revision Notes for CBSE Class 10 Social Science POL Challenges to Democracy POL Challenges to Democracy: Is the idea of democracy shrinking?
+Download CBSE Revision Notes for CBSE Class 10 Social Science POL Challenges to Democracy (Not for Exams) POL Challenges to Democracy: Is the idea of democracy shrinking?
 What are the major challenges to democracy in India?
 How can democracy be reformed and deepened?
 What role can an ordinary citizen play in deepening democracy?

 Download CBSE Revision Notes for CBSE Class 10 Social Science ECO Development ECO The Story of Development: The traditional notion of development; National Income and Per-capita Income.
 Growth of NI - critical appraisal of existing development indicators (PCI, IMR, SR and other income and health indicators) The need for health and educational development; Human Development Indicators (in simple and brief as a holistic measure of development.